This sweet and savory Slow Cooker Sesame Beef is an instant favorite! Easy to make, full of flavor, and way better for you than takeout.

 Tips & Tricks for Making Slow Cooker Sesame Beef

 - You can make the sesame sauce up to two days ahead of time and store in a Mason jar in the fridge.
 That way, all you have to do is add your beef and pour over the sauce the morning you want to make this dish in the slow cooker.
+Or for a faster meal add the sauce to ground beef and cook it in a skillet, like in this ground beef bulgogi recipe.

 - Don't skip the extra 30 minutes of the shredded beef cooking in the sauces.
 This allows the sauce to cook down some and really soak into the beef now that you've pulled it apart.